 Skip to Content

-Assume you have understand to baisc concepts of sub domain.
-You may split all your setting into multi-files for better management.
+Assume you understand the basic concepts of subdomains.
+You may split all your settings into multiple files for better management.

 File structure:

-The follow structure is to split two sub-domain.
+The following structure is used to split two subdomains.

 πŸ“‚ . β”œβ”€β”€ default β”œβ”€β”¬ πŸ“‚ conf.d β”‚ β”œβ”€β”€ blog.sample.me.conf β”‚ └── www.sample.me.conf